-- (F) What if the development proposal doesn't fit into one of the types of development applications discussed above?
-In addition to the five (5) development applications for permitted uses, the applicant may seek approval for other types of development applications, including development applications for a modification of standards (Division 6.8), an amendment to the text of the Land Use Code and/or the Zoning Map (Division 6.25), a hardship variance (Division 6.14), an appeal of an administrative decision (Division 6.18), a permit to conduct an activity or develop in an area of state interest (Articles 6.27 and 6.28) or other requests.
-These other types of development applications will be reviewed according to applicable steps in the common development review procedures. - (G) Is a building permit required?
+(F) What if the development proposal doesn't fit into one of the types of development applications discussed above?
+In addition to the five (5) development applications for permitted uses, the applicant may seek approval for other types of development applications, including development applications for a modification of standards (Division 6.8), an amendment to the text of the Land Development Code and/or the Zoning Map (Division 6.25), a hardship variance (Division 6.14), an appeal of an administrative decision (Division 6.18) or other requests.
+These other types of development applications will be reviewed according to applicable steps in the common development review procedures.

+- (G) Is a building permit required?
 The next step after approval of a final plan is to apply for a Building Permit.
 Most construction requires a Building Permit.
 This is a distinct and separate process from a development application.
 The twelve (12) steps of the common development review procedures must be followed for the Building Permit process.
 Procedures and requirements for submitting a Building Permit application are described in Division 6.13. - (H) Is it permissible to talk with decision makers "off the record" about a development plan prior to the decision makers' formal review of the application?
-No. Development plans must be reviewed and approved in accordance with the provisions of this Land Use Code and the City's decision whether to approve or deny an application must be based on the criteria established herein and, on the information, provided at the hearings held on the application.
+No. Development plans must be reviewed and approved in accordance with the provisions of this Land Development Code and the City's decision whether to approve or deny an application must be based on the criteria established herein and, on the information, provided at the hearings held on the application.
 In order to afford all persons who may be affected by the review and approval of a development plan an opportunity to respond to the information upon which decisions regarding the plan will be made, and in order to preserve the impartiality of the decision makers, decision makers who intend to participate in the decisions should avoid communications with the applicant or other members of the public about the plan prior to the hearings in which they intend to participate.
 An applicant may communicate with City staff designated as reviewers of a project.